Unknown's avatar

 Suppose that there exist maps that are not four-colorable, perhaps only one, perhaps a few, or even infinitely many.

 Now, remove from this set all maps that have regions with 2, 3, or 4 borders.
-For the scope of the four color theorem and without lack of generality, we can skip them. 🤞🏻 I am confident it is true, but not completely sure I can do this passage.
+For the scope of the four color theorem and without lack of generality, we can skip them. 🤞🏻 I am confident it is true, but not completely sure I can do this step of removing these maps with no further considerations.
 Or at least it should be proved.

 Now select a pentagonal region and regard it as the outer boundary: the ocean that surrounds all other lands.